medusa-project/kumquat-f4/README-CONTENTdm.md

 * Only one level of compound object structure will be imported.
 * CONTENTdm field settings like searchable, hidden, etc. are ignored.
-* When an import is re-run, old collection nodes (and all child nodes) will be deleted and replaced by new ones, but the resulting UUIDs and "web IDs" will be different, the latter of which will break public URLs.
+* When an import is re-run, old collection nodes (and all child nodes) will be deleted and replaced by new ones, but the resulting UUIDs will be different.
+  (This may or may not matter for you.)

 ## Instructions